-Course requirements depend upon the area of specialization and the undergraduate background of the student.
-The Department provides intermediate-level courses in six subjects which cover a wide area of this discipline: Proteins, Lipids, Nucleic Acids/Gene Regulation, Metabolism, Biomembranes, and Physical Biochemistry.
-Graduate students in either the MSc or PhD stream should have demonstrated competence in at least four of these areas before they receive the graduate degree.
+The minimum graduate course requirements are ★12, although actual course requirements depend on the area of specialization and on the undergraduate background of the student.
+The Department provides intermediate-level courses in five key subjects which cover a wide area of this discipline: Integration and Regulation of Metabolism; Protein Chemistry, Structure and Function; Eukaryotic Gene Expression; Structure and Function of Biological Membranes; and Lipids and Lipoproteins.
+Graduate students in either the MSc or PhD stream should have demonstrated competence in all of these core areas before they receive the graduate degree.
+In addition, the Department offers a number of other more specialized courses at the 500-and 600-level.

 Graduate students normally will enrol in at least two formal, advanced-level courses in the 500- 600-series.
 These will usually be related to their research interest.
 The list of suitable advanced courses to be taken for credit presently includes BIOCH 530, 555, 575, 609, 620, 630, and 641.
 In some cases, a student may substitute a 400-level course for the advanced course requirement.
-In addition, all students are required to enrol and present two seminars in BIOCH 671 (as an audit in the first and for credit in the second year of their program), to enrol in one other seminar course (BIOCH 623, 626, 640) that is appropriate to their research program, and in the final year of the program, to present a BIOCH 671 seminar describing the results of their research program.
+In addition, all students are required to enrol and present two seminars in BIOCH 671 (as an audit in the first and for credit in the second year of their program), to enrol in one other seminar course (BIOCH 623, 626, 640, 650) that is appropriate to their research program, and in the final year of the program, to present a BIOCH 671 seminar describing the results of their research program.